MA EPHT - Heat-Related Illness

 Age

-We are all impacted by the social determinants of health (SDoH).
+Our health is impacted by the social determinants of health (SDoH).
 These are the social, economic, and physical factors where we work, live and play.

 Income, living conditions, and the neighborhood you live in can impact a person’s exposure to heat.
 For example, those experiencing homelessness spend more time outdoors.
-They may lack resources for reducing heat exposure, especially during summertime.
+They may lack resources for reducing heat exposure, especially during the summer.
 They may also have limited resources to find alternative shelter during a heat wave.
 Those living with low incomes may not be able to afford air conditioning and live in small spaces.
-Those who rent may be reliant on a landlord to make changes that could reduce heat exposure.
+Those who rent may be reliant on a landlord to make changes that would reduce heat exposure.

 How can you prevent heat stress and HRI?